natachabourg/Separation_HFR_EAC/Data_Processing/HFR_QC/README.md

 Matlab scripts to create a radial grid are in the 'Create_Radial_Grid' folder.
 It is later used in the QC to compute spatial gradients using xr and yr.

-All QC functions are in the 'Functions_QC' folder.
+All QC functions (from Dylan Dumas, Matthew Archer, Natacha Bourg) are in the 'Functions_QC' folder.
 And two main scripts : 'main_codar.m' and 'main_wera.m' have been run to process the data.

 _______________________________________________________________________________